Associate Professor Justin Rubio

 WHAT DO YOU THINK HAS BEEN THE MOST EXCITING DEVELOPMENT IN MS RESEARCH?

-Research leading to the development of disease modifying therapies for relapsing-remitting disease has been a game-changer for people living with MS. From a genetics perspective, I believe we now have a good understanding of the genes and mechanisms that predispose a person to developing MS, which has contributed to knowledge driving medicines development.
-In recent years, the genetics community has focussed on trying to understand mechanisms driving MS progression.
-In the near future, I’m confident that genetic research will contribute to medicines development for progressive MS.
+Research leading to the development of disease modifying treatments for relapsing forms of MS has been a game-changer for people living with MS. From a geneticist’s perspective, I believe we now have a good understanding of the genes and mechanisms that predispose a person to developing MS, which has contributed to knowledge driving the development of medicines that are currently available.

 TELL US ABOUT YOUR CURRENT RESEARCH PROJECT